Reviews You Can Rely On

 Measured Eye Relief 19.0 mm

 The Zeiss Victory SF 10x42 stands out as superior among the binoculars our team evaluated, offering a notably distinct improvement in clarity and performance compared to most others in our lineup.
-We were first apprehensive with the high dollar amount, but when comparing it to the next tier below in price, it was evident that the cost went to premier lens technology that had our jaws drop when trying them out for the first time.
-Constructed with a 10x magnification didn't stop this pair from our brightness testing, registering an admirable amount of light in our objective testing, something we noticed as well when we were out in the field.
+We were first apprehensive about the cost, but when comparing it to the next tier below in price, it was evident that the money went to premier lens technology.
+Our jaws dropped.
+Constructed with a 10x magnification, these excelled in our lab and field brightness testing.

-Measuring comfort can be a bit ambiguous and subjective to the individual.
+Measuring comfort can be ambiguous and subjective to the individual.
 To reduce these concerns, we broke down different components of the ergonomics of binoculars to get a more analytical result of what everyone will experience when out viewing.
-Binoculars can be a forearm burner, especially when you're looking out for extended periods of time, which is our goal.
+Binoculars can be a forearm burner, especially when you're looking out for extended periods, which is our goal.
 The Zeiss Victory helps out our forearms by designing its balance point just slightly back from the midpoint, alleviating some of that tension caused by the downward force of the large objective lens at the other end.
-It seems remedial in the land of design concepts, but we found that most of the balance points in our selection teeter in an unfavorable way, causing problems of fatigue.
+It seems remedial in the land of design concepts, but we found that most of the balance points in our selection teeter unfavorably, causing fatigue problems.

 One of the most impressive optics we've tested - the Zeiss Victory SF 10x42.